 Code language: R (r)

-In this code chunk, we used base R to eliminate rows with missing values in the ‘Age’ column.
+In this code chunk, we used base R to delete rows with missing values in the ‘Age’ column.
 Building upon the first example, we continued using square brackets []

 for subsetting.
 The !